 What is Easy Chicken Noodle Soup with Ditalini?

-If you’re looking for the ultimate comfort food, look no further than this cozy, homestyle chicken noodle soup.
+If you’re looking for the ultimate comfort food, look no further than this cozy, homemade chicken noodle soup.
 This version is a little extra special thanks to the use of ditalini pasta – small, tube-shaped noodles that make each spoonful the perfect bite.
 Paired with tender chicken, vibrant veggies, and a flavorful broth, it’s a feel-good meal that checks all the boxes.

-What really makes this soup shine is its balance of flavors.
+What really makes this simple chicken noodle soup shine is its balance of flavors.
 The chicken broth is infused with herbs like oregano and thyme, giving it an aromatic depth, while a squeeze of fresh lemon or lime juice adds just the right amount of brightness.
 It’s a delicious and satisfying meal that comes together in nearly no time, making it an easy go-to for busy weeknights or when you want something homemade that’s totally hassle-free!

 Ingredients You Need